torognes/vsearch/README.md

 ## Difference from VSEARCH

 The --idoffset argument was added.
-If you specify --idoffset 10, the identity will be calculated based on the following command.
+If you specify --idoffset N (N must be integer), the identity will be calculated based on the following command.

-100 * (the number of matches - idoffset) / (alignment length - idoffset)
+100 * (the number of matches - N) / (alignment length - N)

 This argument should be useful for clustering of non-overlapped paired-end reads as explained below.